 – You’re not allowed to deposit to a BDO payroll cash card over-the-counter.
 The teller said it’s because it’s a company-issued cash card.
 This means you can no longer use the card for your own personal use if you leave your company.
 (Siempre that means bumili ka raw ng bago para sa sarili mo.)

 But I checked if I can deposit to my payroll cash card online, and it worked.
 (Hope hindi nila i-disable ito.
 We find ways, di ba sabi ninyo, BDO?)

-– If your account is ATM-based (walang passbook), you pay 100 pesos if you withdraw at the counter.
-Pero kapag nakawidro ka na ng 50K sa ATM, and you need some more, at marami ka pang pera, you can withdraw over the counter for free.
+– If your account is ATM-based (no passbook), you pay 100 pesos if you withdraw at the counter.
+But if you have already withdrawn 50K from the ATM, and you need some more, you can withdraw over the counter for free.